Ghostly Handprint of Firefighter Francis Leavy

 Francis Leavy is About to Die

-On April 18th, 1924, it was an ordinary day for the many firefighters working at the Chicago Fire Department.
-Apparently, ignorance is bliss.
-Francis Leavy, a firefighter, was cleaning a window at the building.
-He had been odd all morning.
-He didn’t talk, didn’t smile or greet his peers, just busied himself with work, with an air of gloominess around himself.
+Francis Leavy, a firefighter, was cleaning a window at the firehouse.
+That morning, he acted quite odd—he didn’t talk, didn’t smile or greet his peers.
+Leavy quietly busied himself with work and had an air of gloominess around himself.

 A Tragic Fire

-Francis Leavy Handprint Mark of Death
+Francis Leavy Handprint—The Mark of Death